alretagealbader/Retage-Portfolio/boxplots code.md

-#### The following is some code that generates a boxplot for data visualization with neural data from a Flanker Task.
+#### The following is some code that generates a boxplot to visualize neural data from a Flanker Task.

 ```python
 # reaction times in flanker conditions